 Lake trout (Salvelinus namaycush) are native to Canada, Alaska, the Great Lakes, New England, and parts of Montana.
 Lake trout were intentionally stocked in Lewis and Shoshone lakes in 1890 by the U.S. Fish Commission (a predecessor of today’s US Fish & Wildlife Service).
 The species was first documented in Yellowstone Lake in 1994.
-Evidence from chemical patterns in lake trout ear bones sampled in the late 1990s indicate that they were introduced illegally (possibly intentionally) from a nearby lake some time in the 1980s.
+Evidence from chemical patterns in lake trout ear bones sampled in the late 1990s indicate that the initial stock originated from nearby Lewis Lake some time in the 1980s.
 Despite major efforts to remove them by gillnetting, the lake trout have had a significant ecological impact on the native Yellowstone cutthroat trout, an important food for other native animals.
-Lake trout differ from cutthroat trout as potential prey because they can grow larger, occupy deeper areas of the lake, and spawn in the lake instead of shallow tributaries.
+Lake trout differ from cutthroat trout as potential prey because they can grow larger, occupy deeper areas of the lake, and spawn in the lake instead of in shallow tributaries.

 Population in Yellowstone Lake

 Lake trout gillnetting begins as ice is leaving the lake in spring and continues into October.
-Gillnet operations remove lake trout from the population and also provide valuable data—numbers, age structure, maturity, and potential new spawning areas—leading to more effective control.
-Incidental catch of native cutthroat trout is reduced by fishing deeper waters not typically used by cutthroat trout.
+Gillnet operations remove lake trout from the population and also provide valuable data—population estimates, age structure, maturity, and potential new spawning areas—leading to more effective control.
+Incidental catch of native cutthroat trout is minimized by fishing deeper waters not typically used by cutthroat trout.

-Initial removal efforts were expanded to increase gillneting more than 10-fold.
-In response, the number of lake trout removed from the population doubled.
-The increased catch suggested the lake trout population was continuing to grow.
-In 2008 and 2011, a new scientific panel was convened to re-evaluate the program and goals.
+As initial gillneting efforts expanded, the number of lake trout removed from the population also increased.
+This suggested the lake trout population was continuing to grow.
+In 2008 and 2011, scientific panels were convened to re-evaluate the program and goals.
 The panel concluded netting is still the most viable option for suppressing lake trout.
 Both reviews also indicated a considerable increase in suppression effort would be needed over many years to collapse the lake trout population.

-Starting in 2009, the park contracted a commercial fishing company, to increase the take of lake trout.
-From 2011 to 2013, they also used large, live entrapment nets that allow removal of large lake trout from shallow water while returning cutthroat trout to the lake with little mortality.
+Starting in 2009, the park contracted a commercial fishing company, to increase the take of lake trout through gillnetting.
+From 2011 to 2013, they also used large, live-entrapment nets that allow removal of large lake trout from shallow water while returning cutthroat trout to the lake with little mortality.

-Anglers also contribute to lake trout management.
-They are encouraged to fish for lake trout, and are required to kill all lake trout caught in Yellowstone Lake and its tributaries.
-They tend to be most successful at catching lake trout 15–24 inches long, which are found in near-shore waters in June and early July.
-Of the total lake trout removed from Yellowstone Lake, anglers have removed approximately 5 percent.
+Anglers are encouraged to fish for lake trout, and are required to kill all lake trout caught in Yellowstone Lake and its tributaries.
+Of the total lake trout removed from Yellowstone Lake, anglers have removed approximately five percent.

 Lake Trout Response to Increased Suppression Efforts

+Despite these increases, total season catch was down over 45,000 lake trout with gill net catch rates dropping from a high of 7.8 in 2011 to 3.5 in 2021 and to 3.2 lake trout per net night in 2022, signs of continued progress of decreasing lake trout population in Yellowstone Lake.
 Increases in catch can reflect increased efficiency, increased abundance, or both.
-Improvements in fishing gear, increased knowledge of how lake trout use the ecosystem, and experienced personnel can lead to increases in catch and more efficient removal, despite a decreasing population.
-Hence, independently monitoring the effectiveness and effects of suppression activities, as well as updating population models, is an important aspect of the program.
+Improvements in gear, knowledge, and experience can lead to more efficient removal, despite a decreasing population.
+Hence, independently monitoring the effectiveness of suppression activities with standardized assessments, as well as updating population models, is an important aspect of the program.

 Research guides methodology